Demographics of Nepal: Languages

 Nepali (derived from Khas bhasa) is an Indo-Aryan language and is written in Devanagari script.
 Nepali was the language of the house of Gorkhas in the late 18th century and became the official, national language that serves as the lingua franca among Nepali of different ethnolinguistic groups.
 Maithili, Bhojpuri, Bajjika and Awadhi languages are spoken in the southern Terai.
 There has been a surge in the number and percentage of people who understand English.
-Majority of the urban and a significant number of the rural schools are English-medium schools.
+The majority of the urban and a significant number of the rural schools are English-medium schools.
 Higher education in technical, medical, scientific and engineering fields are entirely in English.
 Nepal Bhasa, the mother-tongue of the Newars, is widely used and spoken in and around Kathmandu Valley and in major Newar trade towns across Nepal.

 Other languages, particularly in the Inner Terai hill and mountain regions, are remnants of the country's pre-unification history of dozens of political entities isolated by mountains and gorges.
 These languages typically are limited to an area spanning about one day's walk.
 Beyond that distance, dialects and languages lose mutual intelligibility.
 However, there are some major languages spoken by indigenous peoples in the region: Magar and Gurung in the west-central hills, Tamang in the east-centre and Limbu in the east.
 In the high Himalayas are spoken various Tibetan languages, including Bhotia.